LuisFelipeQuesada/UiPath/UIP_P01/README.md

 # Project 1

-This consist of a simple task in UIPath to handle an Excel file.
+This consist of a simple task in UiPath to handle an Excel file.

 The bot takes a spreasheet and applies a filter to know the number of people that are still working on a company.